AfroditiTzama/Myocardial_Project/README.md

-# 🫀 Myocardial Complications Prediction
+Myocardial Infarction Complications Prediction

-This project implements a machine learning pipeline to **predict possible complications** in myocardial infarction patients using clinical and demographic data.
+An End-to-End Machine Learning Pipeline for Clinical Risk Assessment.

+📌 Project Overview
+This project focuses on predicting complications following myocardial infarction using a high-dimensional clinical dataset (124 features).
+The goal is to provide a predictive tool that supports clinical decision-making by identifying high-risk patients.
 ---

 ## 📂 **Project Structure**